data-lessons/gapminder-R/04-ggplot.md

 <img src="fig/04-plot-ggplot2/themes-1.png" title="plot of chunk themes" alt="plot of chunk themes" style="display: block; margin: auto;" />

-There are a variety of themes in a separate package called `ggthemes`, e.g. we can mimic The Economist [or many others](https://github.com/jrnold/ggthemes):
+There are a variety of themes in a separate package called `ggthemes`, e.g. we can mimic The Economist [or many others](https://github.com/jrnold/ggthemes).
+Of course before we use the `ggthemes` package, we have to install it, which you can do with `install.packages('ggthemes')`.

 ~~~{.r}